Ptujec/LaunchBar/LB-Repo-Updates/README.md

 I'm still testing this action but it should be pretty save.

-The idea of the action is to check local repos for updates, pull them, and run my [Local Action Updates action](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates).
+The idea of the action is to check local repos for updates, pull them, and run my [Local Action Updates action](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates) if new or changed LaunchBar actions were detected.

 This should make keeping up with updates for actions that are shared in GitHub repos a little easier.